Home » FoodWIse

 Introduce

-children to new fruits and vegetables and teach them why they are important
+Introduce children to new fruits and vegetables and teach them why they are important.

 Teach

-parents how to buy, plan and prepare healthy meals
+Teach parents how to buy, plan and prepare healthy meals.

 Engage

-families with limited resources in support of choosing healthy diets while stretching food dollars
+Engage families with limited resources in support of choosing healthy diets while stretching food dollars.

 Support

-communities in making the healthy choices where people live, learn, work, play and worship
+Support communities in making the healthy choices where people live, learn, work, play and worship.

 Sandy Tarter